ladyrank/joplin-plugin-app-locker/README.md

 **Please note**

-This plugin can't encrypt your note data, if you want to encrypt your data, please enable the setting of End-to-end encryption.
+This plugin can't encrypt your note data, if you want to encrypt your data on cloud, please enable the setting of End-to-end encryption.

 For more joplin plugins, please see [here](https://github.com/joplin/plugins).